felix-lang/fbuild/docs/introducing-fbuild.markdown

         ...
 }}}

-There's already hundreds of tests defined in `fbuild.config`.
+There are already hundreds of tests defined in `fbuild.config`.
 It's a new system, but it's already proven to be pretty useful.

 So, that's `Fbuild`.
 Hopefully you'll find it interesting.
 It's still a very